TeachBooks/mirror_computational_modelling/book/constitutive_modelling/plasticity.md

 The Tresca yield criterion provides a straightforward approach to predicting the onset of plastic deformation in ductile materials based on the maximum shear stress.
 While less accurate than the von Mises criterion, its simplicity makes it a useful tool in many practical engineering scenarios.

 ### Von Mises
 The Tresca criterion is often compared with the von Mises yield criterion, which is another common theory for predicting yielding in ductile materials.
 While the von Mises criterion assumes that yielding begins when the second deviatoric stress invariant reaches a critical value, the Tresca criterion is based on the maximum shear stress.
 Generally, the von Mises criterion is considered more accurate for predicting yielding in many materials, but the Tresca criterion is simpler and more conservative.
+Von Mises is a smooth approximation of Tresca without corners, the yield function is given in equation {eq}`p-l-vonmises_yield` and simplified in equation {eq}`p-l-vonmises_yield_simplified`.

 ```{figure} Images/tresca_vonmises.png
 ---